sheldonhull/sheldonhull.hugo/content/notes/development/tooling/precommit.md

 These are basic quick checks for markdown (docs as code).
 This illustrates one of the challenges in pre-commit framework tooling.

-Ideally, you want the pre-commit checks to only touch the files that changed to make things quick, but this requires some work-arounds, since not all tools support a comma delimited list of files passed in.
+Ideally, you want the pre-commit checks to only touch the files that changed to make things quick, but this requires some workarounds, since not all tools support a comma-delimited list of files passed in.

-One big improvement to lefthook, would be supporting `for_each` operator, so that cross-platform looping on matched files could be run, instead of having to parse inside the script here.
+One big improvement to lefthook would be supporting a `for_each` operator, so that cross-platform looping on matched files could be run, instead of having to parse inside the script here.
 I'm pretty sure that this would be more compatible with various platforms as well, since this I believe uses your native shell, so you'd have to be in WSL2 in Windows, for example, for the bash-like syntax to work.

 See [ci-configuration-files](https://github.com/sheldonhull/ci-configuration-files/.markdownlint-cli2.yaml) for markdown lint config examples.